PfGAnalytics/Wellbeing-Dashboard/README.md

   - The area(s) with the highest value
   - The corresponding values and units
     This sentence adapts automatically for singular or multiple areas using functions `formatAreaList()` and `valueWording()`

+### Do the last updated dates all pull from the same place?

+Yes.
+Updating the `latest_update` value for a given indicator in `domains_data.js` will update it everywhere in the dashboard.
+The same is true of `next_update`.

 ### What parts of the script do we need to update if we move to the live data portal?
 Updating the `baseURL` value in the [`config.js`](scripts/config.js) script to read from the live data portal will point all data portal queries to the new location.